Genre(s): Slice-of-life, Comedy

 As for the yuri, it’s very much one-sided through most of the series.
 It was frustrating to see Kobayashi fail to give Tooru a proper response to Tooru’s adoration, but it only makes more and more sense as the series progresses.
 After all, Kobayashi isn’t exactly good at being emotionally available or at expressing affection.
 The slow development of their relationship was probably a shining point in an industry where everything is rushed, rushed, rushed.

-Despite the high quality animation and the considerable amount of meaningful messages woven into its narrative, Kobayashi-san Chi no Maid Dragon largely failed to entice me due to its weak humor and characters that I simply couldn’t relate to.
+Despite the high quality animation and the considerable amount of meaningful messages woven into its narrative, Kobayashi-san Chi no Maid Dragon largely failed to entice me due to its lukewarm humor and characters that I simply couldn’t relate to.
 It’s still worth a watch, but I didn’t understand the hype.